 This annual hot air balloon festival, held each fall in Poteau, highlights the skies above eastern Oklahoma with hot air balloon races, rides and balloon glows at dusk.
-The fun times don’t stop there, since activities such as mud pit races, monster truck rides and live concerts are waiting to entertain visitors from far and wide.
+The fun times don’t stop there at the Poteau Balloonfest, since activities such as mud pit races, monster truck rides and live concerts are waiting to entertain visitors from far and wide.
 Bring the kids for high-flying carnival rides and stick around for a variety of craft vendors and delicious festival food.
 Bring a blanket or lawn chair, grab a corn dog or a hot barbecue sandwich, and watch as colorful hot air balloons take to the crisp fall air above Poteau.

 A must-see event on the fall festival roster, the Tulsa Oktoberfest serves up a huge slice of German, Czech and Austrian culture each autumn.
 Whether learning how to polka or competing in a rip-roaring beer keg race, the Tulsa Oktoberfest will have you kicking up your heels in celebration of all things Bavarian.
 Munch on treats such as bratwurst with sauerkraut or smoked turkey legs while enjoying live entertainment, an on-site German marketplace, beer pong competitions and wiener dog races.
 Grab a German beer, check out a dance troupe on stage or bring the kids for a variety of carnival rides.